 This is because inflammation and hormonal imbalance are caused by excess weight.
 Your risk of 12 different forms of cancer, including colorectal, postmenopausal breast, uterine, oesophagal, kidney, and pancreatic cancers, is higher if you are overweight or obese.

 You exclude many of the foods that result in weight gain if you consume only plants.
 Throw in exercise and you are on a road to lose weight.

-In all unprocessed plant foods, fiber is present.
+In all unprocessed plant foods, fibre is present.
 It’s what makes up the plant’s structure, and you get a whole host of benefits if you eat more of it.

 This is particularly true concerning the risk of developing the third most common cancer: colorectal cancer.

-A diet focused on plants decreases the risk for other illnesses as well.
+A diet focused on plants decreases the risk of other illnesses as well.
 The advantages of eating most plants are not limited to reducing the risk of cancer.

 It has also been shown that a plant-based diet reduces the risk of heart disease, stroke, diabetes, and certain mental health diseases.